gavollink/cleanpath/README.md

     $ cleanpath -XF, -- abcd,efgh ijkl,efgh,mnop abcd qrst
     abcd,efgh,ijkl,mnop,qrst

-## Problems Compiling on some other UNIX
+## Compile on UNIX

-There are exactly two things this needs from non-standardized hearder files:
+As far as I know, there are only two things this needs from non-standardized hearder files:

 - `ARG_MAX` : the OS character limit for a command line
 - `PATH_MAX` : the OS character limit for a full path

-Right now I am doing compiler define checks for `__MACH__` (MacOS), `__linux__`, and `__hpux` to try to get this right, falling back to a generic ask for `limits.h` for anything else.
+Right now I am doing compiler define checks for `__MACH__` (MacOS), `__linux__`, and `__hpux` (even though I don't have access to this, I used to work on it) to try to get this right, falling back to a generic ask for `limits.h` for anything else.

 Fixing this for YOUR system should be easy.
 The hard part is finding where those are defined, and making it happen.
+I am curious to know if anybody compiles this on another UNIX or a CPU other than x86 or armhf (Pi).

+    firstname @ lastname . com